What Is Free Private Email?

 Tutanota uses two-factor authentication and end-to-end encryption for additional security, and even free users have access to an ad-free interface.
 You can also utilize email filtering features to keep unwanted content from cluttering your inbox.

-Cons: Limited free account, based in Germany, where the NSA has facilities.
+- Based in Germany, where the NSA has facilities

 MsgSafe.io protects its users by allowing them to create an unlimited number of virtual email addresses.
 Each virtual email address can be a different online persona that lets you communicate with others without disclosing your main email address.
 If you're a business owner, you can use one virtual email address for communication with business partners and customers and a different email address for communication with employees.